 How To Properly Bathe Your Dog

 So, you may ask “How often should I bathe my dog?”
 The answer is “It depends.”
 There are a variety of factors that have to be considered in your dog’s bathing routine such as the breed, coat, health, and activity of your dog.
 Healthy dogs who spend most of their time indoors may only need a bath once or twice a year, while a dog who is active outdoors may need a bath more often, especially after some fun in the mud!
 Be careful not to over-bathe your dog.
-Bathing too frequently can actually dry the skin and coat, and make your dog itchy.
-Excessive water in your dog’s ears can sometimes start an infection.
+Bathing too frequently can actually dry out the skin and coat, and make your dog itchy.
+Additionally, excessive water in your dog’s ears can sometimes start an infection.
 If your dog is prone to ear infections ask your vet about using an ear cleaner after bathing.

 Here are some helpful steps to keep in mind when bathing your dog: